 As described above, the Projects described in this section are still in the early conceptual or planning stages.
-The GSAs will continue evaluating the feasibility for implementing these projects in the future.
-Additional projects may be added to this list as they are identified and reported through Annual Reports and Periodic Evaluations of the GSP.
+These potential Projects could be implemented as needed to achieve and maintain long term sustainable groundwater management across the Modesto Subbasin.
+The Projects would be evaluated for implementation if, based on data gathered during GSP implementation, the GSAs find that established IMs and MOs cannot be maintained and/or if MTs are being approached.
+This adaptive approach will be informed by continued monitoring of groundwater conditions, using the monitoring network and methods described in the GSP.
+This initial list will likely be supplemented with additional projects The GSAs will continue evaluating the feasibility for implementing these projects in the future.
+Additional projects may be added to this list as they are identified and reported through Annual Reports and Five-Year Assessment Reports Periodic Evaluations of the GSP.

 In addition, there are projects that have been considered in the past as part of the Integrated Regional Water Management Planning (IRWMP) and are included in the East Stanislaus IRWMP project database.
-These projects are considered as potential projects to support the groundwater sustainability in the Subbasin but are currently considered as alternative options and are not directly analyzed in this Chapter.
+These projects are considered as potential projects to support the GSP implementationgroundwater sustainability in the Subbasin but are currently considered as alternative options and are not directly analyzed in this Chapter.